ly574605863/Knowledge/README_en.md

 You can learn
 ==
-- Android Desgn library
+- Use Android Desgn library
-- BaseActivity and BaseFragment
+- Write your BaseActivity and BaseFragment
-- MVP pattern
+- Apply MVP pattern
-- Use webview and avoid memory leak
+- Avoid webview's memory leak
-- Okhttp request encapsulation
+- Use Okhttp to lanuch request
 - Parse response with Gson
 - Load image with Glide library
-- Splash page with scale animation
+- Add a Splash page with animation
+- Add a Setting Activity
-- Activity shared element transition animation
+- Add Activity transition animation

 Repositories
 ===